richardmleggett/LCAParse/docs/source/running.rst

 To run, type a command of the form::

-  lcaparse -input filename.txt -output output.txt -taxonomy /path/to/taxonomy/dir -mapfile /path/to/mapfile.txt -format blasttab
+  lcaparse -input filename.txt -output /path/to/output_prefix -taxonomy /path/to/taxonomy/dir -mapfile /path/to/mapfile.txt -format blasttab

 where:

 -  ``-input`` specifies the name of an input Blast or minimap2 file
--  ``-output`` specifies the name of an output file for LCA results
+-  ``-output`` specifies the prefix for output LCA results.
+Two files will be generated - a output_summary.txt and an output_perread.txt.
 -  ``-taxonomy`` specifies the directory containing NCBI taxonomy files (files needed are nodes.dmp and names.dmp)
 -  ``-format`` specifies the input file format - either 'nanook', 'blasttab' or 'PAF'.
 -  ``-mapfile`` specifies the name of an accession map file created as detailed above.
 This is needed for blasttab and PAF format files.